vankeisb/react-tea-cup/README.md

 ## Features

-Has to be :
 * Simple
     * Very easy to understand for TEA-friendly people
-    * Easy for people with some Redux knowledge
+    * Easy for people familiar to "state management" in React
 * As close to TEA as possible
     * Model, Msg, init, view, update, subs, fx managers
+    * with goodies too !
+        * Maybe, Result, Decoders, ...
 * As safe as we can
-    * hey, TS isn't Elm...
+    * Make use of TS type checking
+    * Avoid this, null, mutable state, etc.
 * Integrable with other "styles" of React
     * Redux, Stateful components etc